nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 mandatory can restrict users when adding contacts, hindering user experience.

-#### Delete Contact Feature
+#### 3.2.2  Delete Contact Feature

 The delete contact feature deletes a pre-existing `Contact` using the index of the contact on the displayed contact list.
 This feature is facilitated by the following classes:

   * `DeleteContactParser`:
-    * It implements `DeleteContactParser#parse()` to parse and validate the contact ID
+    * It implements `DeleteContactParser#parse()` to parse and validate the contact index

   * `DeleteContactCommand`:
     * It implements `DeleteContactCommand#execute()` to delete the `Contact` from `Model`

-After the user input has been parsed by `DeleteContactParser`, `LogicManager` will execute the delete operation by invoking `DeleteContactCommand#execute()`.
-This deletes the target contact by invoking the `Model#deleteContact()` method exposed in the `Model` interface.
+Given below is an example usage scenario and how the mechanism for deleting contact behaves at each step:

+Step 1. `LogicManager` receives the user input `deletecontact 1` from `Ui`

+Step 2. `LogicManager` calls `ContactListParser#parseCommand()` to create a `DeleteContactParser`

+Step 3.
+Additionally, `ContactListParser` will call the `DeleteContactParser#parse()` method to parse the command arguments

+Step 4.
+This creates a `DeleteContactCommand` and `DeleteContactCommand#execute()` will be invoked by `LogicManager` to delete the target contact

+Step 5.
+The `Model#deleteContact()` operation exposed in the `Model` interface is invoked to delete the target contact from `Model`

+Step 6.
+A `CommandResult` from the command execution is returned to `LogicManager`

 Given below is the sequence diagram of how the operation to delete a contact works:
 ![DeleteContactSequenceDiagram](images/Contact/DeleteContactCommandSequenceDiagram.png)
+Fig

 #### Design consideration:

-##### Aspect: Method to delete contact
+##### Aspect: Mechanism to delete contacts

 * **Alternative 1 (current choice):** Delete a contact based on its index in the displayed contact list
   * Pros: Using the contact index allows us to uniquely identify the target contact to delete, reducing the room for possible error
-  * Cons: The target contact to be deleted might not be displayed on the contact list and hence the contact index might not be readily available.
+  * Cons: The target contact which the user wants to delete might not be displayed on the contact list and hence the contact index might not be readily available.
 This can inconvenience users who have to search for the contact to retrieve the contact index.

-* **Alternative 2:** Delete a contact based on the contact name
+* **Alternative 2:** Delete a contact using the contact name
   * Pros: It can make the deletion process simpler for **users** who can provide the name of the contact without having to execute more commands.
   * Cons: This can complicate the deletion process since contacts with the same name is a possibility.
 If there are multiple contacts with the same provided name, more information of the target contact has to be provided by the user, creating more inconvenience for the user as well.

 Alternative 1 was chosen since it guarantees a unique contact would be provided in every case.
-This ensures the contact deletion process is safe and the correct contact is deleted, minimising the room for potential errors.
+This ensures that the target contact can be accurately identified and deleted, minimising the room for potential errors or bugs.

-#### Edit Contact Feature
+#### 3.2.3  Edit Contact Feature

 The edit contact feature edits a pre-existing contact in the contact list using contact details provided by the users.
 This feature is facilitated by the following classes: